Electroactive Polymers (EAPs)

 - Energy saving

-Here the mode of operation is opposite that of actuators.
-In this case, flexible electrodes and NEXIPAL® components made of ELASTOSIL® Film are used for converting mechanical work into electrical energy.
-This enables novel, environmentally friendly energy generation systems such as tidal power plants.
+Here, the mode of operation is the opposite of that for actuators.
+In this case, NEXIPAL ® components made from ELASTOSIL ® Film and flexible electrodes are used for converting mechanical work into electrical energy.
+This enables novel, environmentally friendly energy-generation systems such as tidal power plants.